Braille & Talking Book Library | Volunteers

-Volunteering with the South Dakota State Library Braille and Talking Book Program is an interesting, rewarding experience that produces materials that benefit South Dakotans who are unable to read standard print.
-Volunteers with the Braille and Talking Book Program work in our recording studios.
+Volunteering with the South Dakota State Library Braille and Talking Book Library is an interesting, rewarding experience that produces materials that benefit South Dakotans who are unable to read standard print.
+Volunteers with the Braille and Talking Book Library work in our recording studios.
 By donating their time and energy, volunteers make an invaluable contribution to thousands of South Dakotans.

 There are two positions available to volunteers in the recording studio: Reviewer and Narrator.

 Basic Requirements for Reviewers: